Schema Augmentation for Zero-Shot Domain Adaptation in Dialogue State Tracking: Conclusion

 \section{Conclusion}

 We developed Schema Augmentation, a data augmentation technique for zero-shot domain adaptation in dialogue state tracking.
 To assess its effectiveness, we introduced Target Goal Accuracy (TGA), a metric that evaluates performance specifically on unseen target domains.
-Our method significantly boosts TGA compared to baseline approaches across two widely-used datasets, demonstrating robustness to out-of-distribution information in prompts during test time.
-Ablation studies further illuminate the key factors contributing to these improvements.
-These results underscore the potential of Schema Augmentation as a simple yet powerful tool for enhancing domain adaptation in task-oriented dialogue systems.
-We recommend future work to explore similar augmentation strategies to improve generalization to unseen domains in other applications.
+Our method significantly boosts TGA compared to baseline approaches across two widely-used datasets, demonstrating robustness to out-of-distribution information in prompts at inference.